-This form must be completed for each student-athlete, even if there are multiple student-athletes in each household.

-al Guardian Name(s): read the Student-Athlete & Parent/Legal Guardian Concussion Information Sheet. ise check box zj After reading the information sheet, I am aware of the following information: Student- Athlete Parent/Legal Guardian Initials A concussion is a brain injury, which should be reported to my parents, my coach(es), Initials or a medical professional if one is available.
+Student-At hlete Name: nust be completed for each student-athlete, even if there are multiple student-athletes in e ach household.
+Parent/Leg al Guardian Name(s): □ We have read the Student-Athlete & Parent/Legal Guardian Concussion Information Sheet. ase check box After reading the information sheet, I am aware of the following information: Student- Athlete Parent/Legal Guardian Initials Initials A concussion is a brain injury, which should be reported to my parents, my coach(es), or a medical professional if one is available.
 A concussion can affect the ability to perform everyday activities such as the ability to think, balance, and classroom performance.
 A concussion cannot be "seen."
 Some symptoms might be present right away.
 Other symptoms can show up hours or days after an injury.
-I will tell my parents, my coach, and/or a medical professional about my injuries and illnesses.
-N/A If I think a teammate has a concussion, I should tell my coach(es), parents, or licensed health care professional about the concussion.
-N/A I will not return to play in a game or practice if a hit to my head or body causes any concussion-related symptoms.
-N/A I will/my child will need written permission from a licensed health care professional to return to play or practice after a concussion.
+I will tell my parents, my coach, and/or a medical professional about my injuries and N/A illnesses.
+If I think a teammate has a concussion, I should tell my coach(es), parents, or licensed N/A health care professional about the concussion.
+I will not return to play in a game or practice if a hit to my head or body causes any N/A concussion-related symptoms.
+I will/my child will need written permission from a licensed health care professional to return to play or practice after a concussion.
 After a concussion, the brain needs time to heal.
 I understand that I am/my child is much more likely to have another concussion or more serious brain injury if return to play or practice occurs before concussion symptoms go away.
 Sometimes, repeat concussions can cause serious and long-lasting problems.
 I have read the concussion symptoms on the Concussion fact sheet.
-I Signature of Student-Athlete Date Signature of Parent/Legal Guardian Date
+Signature of Student-Athlete Date - Signature of Parent/Legal Guardian Date